-- Promote the info session in the Union
+- Promote the information session in the Union

-- Contact applicants in Horizons that have started an application so that they are aware of the meeting
+- Contact applicants in Terra Dotta that have started an application so that they are aware of the meeting

-- Announce the info session on social media and on our website
+- Announce the information session on Learning Abroad social media and website

 - Provide template slides and a script that you can customize for your program.